rickmb/vagrant-ansible/README.md

 ##### caas-development/

 Installs CaaS on the system.
-This includes everything from cloning it from Github to installing a running version of the "main" site and database.
+This includes everything from cloning it from Github, setting up the directories and running composer.
+Also, it can optionally set up CaaS sites for you with the optional variable "sites" (see Vagrantfile).

 Code is installed on /vagrant/projects, which is synced with your local system on /projects.

-You can use this role a template for your own projects.

 #### group_vars/